-guide the spatial elements, outcomes and strategies.

-There are two sections to this part of the Spatial Plan that outline the desired future for the Queenstown Lakes and the path to achieving the goal > The spatial elements maps illustrate the main features of the consolidated approach to growth and proposed future urban form.
-They set out where urban growth should be avoided, possible locations

-Whaiora Grow Well

-AUMANGEA RESILIENCE

-Ensuring communities and visitors are resilient to shocks of the future, including adapting to climate change

-WHAKAUKU SUSTAINABILITY

-Programmes and activities are delivered according to sustainable development principles and work towards zero emissions

-SPATIAL ELEMENTS:

-Illustrate how and where the area will grow

-A sustainable system

-Well-designed neiahbourhoods that provide for everyday needs

-A diverse where everyone can thrive

-STRATEGIES to achieve the outcomes

-that could be urbanised in the future, and opportunities to increase density within the existing urban area.
+GOAL Grow Well Whaiora PRINCIPLES HAUORA WELLBEING Decisions about growth recognise social, economic, environmental and cultural considerations an to AUMANGEA RESILIENCE Ensuring communities and visitors are resilient to shocks of the future, including adapting to climate change WHAKAUKU SUSTAINABILITY Programmes and activities are delivered according to sustainable development principles and work towards zero emissions CONSOLIDATED APPROACH AND SPATIAL ELEMENTS: Illustrate how and where the area will grow OUTCOMES Consolidated growth and more housing choice Public transpor walking a cycling the prefer option for o travel rt, Ind is red A sustainable tourism system Well-designed neighbourhoods that provide for everyday needs A diverse economy where everyone can thrive STRATEGIES to achieve the outcomes Three principles - Hauora Wellbeing, Aumangea Resilience and Whakauku Sustainability guide the spatial elements, outcomes and strategies.
+There are two see part of the Spatia outline the desire the Queenstown the path to achie to Grow Well: The spatial ele maps illustrate features of the approach to gu proposed futur form.
+They set urban growth s I Plan that d future for Lakes and ving the goal ements the main consolidated owth and e urban out where > that could be urbanised in the future, and opportunities to increase density within the existing urban area.
 Five outcomes describe the desired future state the Spatial Plan aims to achieve.
 The associated strategies outline how the outcomes will be achieved.

-Spatial elements - Queenstown Lakes
+---- District Boundary

+MAP 6: QUENSTOWN LAKES - SPATIAL ELEMENTS